Mitigram/docker-compose-build/README.md

 This script has sane defaults.
-If `docker-compose` is installed, its default behaviour is to build all or some of the services that are pointed at by the `docker-compose.yml` file in the current directory.
-When operations such as pushing, retagging or changing the destination registry are requested, the script will actively read the content of the `docker-compose.yml` and pick the necessary information from there.
+If `docker-compose` is installed, its default behaviour is to build all or some of the services that are pointed at by the (Docker) [compose] file in the current directory.
+When operations such as pushing, retagging or changing the destination registry are requested, the script will actively read the content of the compose file and pick the necessary information from there.
 At the time of writing, this will work best when the `services` section is last in the file.